Georgie Gent (footballer)

-Georgie Simon Gent (born 23 September 2003) is an English professional footballer who plays as a left-back or left wing-back for club Barnsley.
+Georgie Simon Gent (born 23 September 2003) is an English professional footballer who plays as a left-back or left wing-back for Boston United, on loan from club Barnsley.

 Career

 Blackburn Rovers

 Gent joined Blackburn Rovers in 2019, after leaving Manchester City.
 On 4 April 2022, he signed his first professional contract.

 Motherwell (loan)

 On 1 September 2023, Gent joined Motherwell on loan until the end of the season.
 He made his league debut in a 1–0 loss against St Mirren on 16 September 2023, coming off the bench in the 83rd minute.

 Barnsley

 On 2 August 2024, Gent joined Barnsley for an undisclosed fee.

+On 7 September 2026, Gent joined National League club Boston United on an initial one-month loan deal.